RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 /*
  * Directly link the output of the oscillator to the audio output.
- * Later additional nodes could be inserted in between the two.
+ * Later additional nodes could be inserted between the two.
  */
 oscNode.connect(audioCtx.destination);
 ```